G0ku1-0/ToDo-Web/README.md

 2. Open index.html in your browser.

-3. Start adding and completing tasks like a productivity boss.
+3. Start adding and completing tasks.

 ---